 In 2001, Chef Gutenbrunner opened Café Sabarsky - the traditional Viennese cafe housed inside Neue Galerie New York and a crucial factor in the success of the museum, making it a favorite spot for New Yorkers, a proud upholder of the Viennese café tradition, and an inseparable part of the Neue Galerie.

-In 2009, Chef Gutenbrunner opened The Upholstery Store - a small jewel box of a wine bar located in the West Village just around the corner from Wallsé that is now expanded into a full-service restaurant Upholstery Store: Food & Wine offering a quaint and intimate alternative gathering place and is beloved by West Village locals.
+In 2009, Chef Gutenbrunner opened The Upholstery Store - a small jewel box of a wine bar in a former furniture store located in the West Village just around the corner from Wallsé that is now expanded into a full-service restaurant Upholstery: Food & Wine offering a quaint and intimate alternative gathering place and is beloved by West Village locals.